Sitar in Western popular music: Subsequent usage

 Although the sitar craze had died down by 1970, its distinctive sound had become an indelible part of pop music.
 Genesis used the electric sitar on "I Know What I Like (In Your Wardrobe)", from their fifth album Selling England by the Pound.
 Steve Howe of Yes used an electric sitar on the band's album Close to the Edge.

-Tom Petty and the Heartbreakers used a guitar fitted with a harpsichord-device to simulate a sitar for their 1985 hit "Don't Come Around Here No More".
-John Renbourn used the instrument prominently during his time with the folk band Pentangle, on songs such as "Once I Had a Sweetheart", "House Carpenter", "Cruel Sister", "Rain and Snow" and "The Snows".
+Tom Petty and the Heartbreakers used a guitar fitted with a harpsichord device to simulate a sitar for their 1985 hit "Don't Come Around Here No More".
+John Renbourn used the instrument prominently during his time with the folk band Pentangle, on songs such as "Once I Had a Sweetheart", "House Carpenter", "Cruel Sister", "Rain and Snow", and "The Snows".
 Metallica used an electric sitar during the intro of their 1991 song "Wherever I May Roam".
-Beck also used a sitar on his 1993 hit 'Loser'.
+Beck also used a sitar on his 1993 hit "Loser".

-The sitar is not a regular staple in country music, but it can be heard in Hank Williams Jr.’s A Country Boy Can Survive off his 1981 studio album The Pressure Is On and was played by Reggie Young.
+The sitar is not a regular staple in country music, but it can be heard in Hank Williams Jr.’s "A Country Boy Can Survive" off his 1981 studio album The Pressure Is On, and was played by Reggie Young.

 Although his period of dedicated sitar study ended in 1968, Harrison continued to champion Indian classical music.
 In addition to producing recordings by Shankar, Harrison included sitar in "When We Was Fab" and other songs from his solo career, as well as in the Traveling Wilburys' 1990 track "The Devil's Been Busy".

 From the 2010s on, there are still examples of pop artists using the sitar in their music.
 The sitar is featured prominently in the music of the 2010s Japanese neo-psychedelic band Kikagaku Moyo, played by Ryu Kurosawa.
 Stu Mackenzie of Australian psychedelic rock band King Gizzard & the Lizard Wizard played sitar on the band's 2013 album Float Along – Fill Your Lungs.
-Also in 2013, Katy Perry included the sitar on the track “Legendary Lovers” from the album Prism'.
-The Jack Antanoff fronted band Bleachers utilized an electric sitar on their 2017 single “Don’t Take The Money” which features Lorde on backup vocals.
-Pop/Rock artist St. Vincent used the Electric Sitar in “Down,” a single from her 2021 album Daddy’s Home'.
+Also in 2013, Katy Perry included the sitar on the track "Legendary Lovers" from the album Prism.
+The Jack Antonoff-fronted band Bleachers utilized an electric sitar on their 2017 single "Don't Take The Money", which features Lorde on backup vocals.
+Pop/rock artist St. Vincent used the electric sitar in "Down," a single from her 2021 album Daddy’s Home.